Ibrahimrahhal/Auto-Bidder/README.md

 ### Important Notes

 * You should have the geckodriver exposed in you $PATH variable.
-* You should use a firefox profile that is alraedy logged in your action mobile
+* You should use a firefox profile that is already logged in your action mobile account